Clutch Repair Northampton - Jacksons MOT Centre

 Jacksons MOT Center is well known in Northamptonshire for its high quality workshop.

-We have been repairing and replacing clutches for the past 15 years and during this time we have fitted many clutch kits.
+We have been repairing and clutch replacement for the past 15 years and during this time we have fitted many clutch kits.
 We have the advantage of being able to source high quality replacement clutch kits normally for same day delivery.
 With modern day vehicles using DMF (Dual Mass Flywheels) we have the cutting edge in technology to detect any faults early to avoid extensive costs in replacement parts.

 If you have the feeling that there might be something wrong with your vehicle's clutch, please come to see us.
 At Jacksons MOT Centre, we offer a free clutch check.
 This service can be carried out while you wait and there is no need to book in advance.
 If you think there's a problem with your clutch, simply come over to us and have one of our experienced mechanics have a look and do a non-obligatory check.
 This way, you will know straight away what is going on and you can decide what to do.

 Below we have put some information together for you about the clutch you might find of interest:

 Functions and service life of the clutch